youandmedigital/craft-getfiles/README.md

 # GetFiles for Craft

-This plugin retrieves a list of files based on a specified folder path.
+This Craft CMS 3 plugin retrieves a list of files based on a specified folder path.

 ## Use case